-- Increase in tolerance of amount used/consumed.
+- Increase tolerance in the amount used/consumed.

-- Increase in frequency of amount used/consumed.
+- Increased frequency of the amount used/consumed.

-- Loss of control (binge use, blackouts)
+- Loss of control (ie binge use, blackouts)

 - Changes in behavior (ie isolation, change in social group)